Adam Pribićević: Biography

-Between the two world wars, he held many important posts in Yugoslavia.
-He was a jurist, journalist, and political activist who, with his brother Milan, became "the voice of return to the virtues of rural life."
+Adam Pribićević was a jurist, journalist, and political activist who, with his brother Milan, became "the voice of return to the virtues of rural life" as exemplified in his work.

-His books were banned by the Yugoslav communist government in 1947.
+His books were banned by the Yugoslav communist government in 1947 up until the demise of communism in the early 1990s.

 He committed suicide on 7 February 1957 in Windsor, Ontario.

 From 2008, the new 16th street in Busije, a part of Belgrade, carries his name.

 Personal life

 He had three brothers: Milan, Svetozar and Valerian.